 Therefore, here are some great ideas of what to do during your stay in Brussels.
 Especially if you have only a short time to stay, they’ll enable you to make the best of it*:

 Cash And Cards

-Credit cards are widely accepted, but there are not as many ATMs as in other European countries so that sometimes the queues can be pretty long.
+Credit cards are widely accepted.
+However, there are not as many ATMs as in other European countries so sometimes the queues can be pretty long.